 Dr. Henry, a native of White Pine, Tennessee, in the foothills of the Smokies, holds a B.A. degree from Berea College (KY), earned an M.A. from Eastern Kentucky University, and a doctorate from the University of Kentucky.
 He has done graduate work at Southern Baptist Theological Seminary, Duke University (NC) and Rutgers University (NJ).

 During his professional career, Dr. Henry has served in a variety of roles in education, both in the private and public sector.
 He has served as a secondary teacher, principal, university professor and department chairman, as well as academic dean.
-Henry was named as one of the Outstanding Educators in America by Eastern Kentucky University in 1972.
+Henry was named as one of the Outstanding Educators in America by Eastern Kentucky University in 1972 and has received an Outstanding Educator Award from his alma mater, Berea College (KY).

 Dr. Henry began preaching when he was seventeen years old and has been privileged to carry the message of Jesus around the world.
 Until he became president of Northeastern Bible College (NJ) in 1980, he had served as a pastor for over 1,400 Sundays.
 Since 1980, his ministry to the body of Christ has been sharing a six-hour prayer seminar, preaching, and conducting an evangelism clinic.

-Dr. and Mrs. Henry have traveled together to other nations where he conducts prayer seminars and she speaks to women’s groups.
+Dr. and Mrs. Henry have traveled together to other nations where he conducts prayer seminars, evangelism clinics, and preaches; Mrs. Henry speaks to women’s groups.
 Both are committed evangelical Christians who believe, without equivocation that the Bible is God's inerrant Word.
-The Henrys have three children, seven grandchildren, and three great-grandchildren.
+The Henrys have three children, six grandchildren, and seven great-grandchildren.